-Pressing ‘Start Dungeon’ or the F8 key will launch the party matching system.
-The system will try to create a party with up to 4 members of different classes who selected the same difficulty level.
-You may also choose ‘Start with current members’ to go immediately into a dungeon by yourself or with your current party members.
+Pressing ‘Queue for Dungeon’ or the F8 key will launch the party matching system.
+The system will try to create a party with up to 4 members of different classes who selected the same Dungeon.
+You may also choose ‘Start with current members’ to go immediately into a Dungeon by yourself or with your current party members.

 Party by Invitation